 Munich Airport wants to keep its impacts on the environment as low as possible - and this also includes its print products.
 This publication has been printed in accordance with an eco-efficient standard.
-Environmentally friendly ink, additives, and paper as well as optimal recyclability while maintaining the highest quality are integral elements of the individual "formula" for this printing standard of the airport.
+Environmentally friendly ink, additives, and paper as well as optimal recyclability while maintaining the highest quality are integral elements of the individual "formula of the airport.